CesarLuV/BankayaChallenge/README.md

 # Answer to questions about Python
 You can find the answer of the questions in technical_answers.txt file.

+# Project Structure Diagrams
+To get the third extra bonus point.
+The file is named `BankayaDiagramCLV.pptx`.

 # Clone the Project

 In the folder where you want to work, open a terminal and write the following command: